How to Change Your Company Name

 - Our Company Secretarial team can take care of the entire procedure for you.
 Check out our post-incorporation services or contact our team today.

-You should submit the form along with a copy of the resolution for the change of name if this is needed.
-The cost is £10 or £50 if you are looking for a same day service.
+The cost to change a company name is £10 or £50 if you are looking for a same day service.
+You swill need to submit the form along with a copy of the resolution for the change of name if this is needed.

 What Happens Next?

 You cannot start using the new name for your company until you have had confirmation back from Companies House.
 This comes in the form of a Certificate of Incorporation on Change of Name and will tell you the date when you can implement the change.